Your pet dog is your favorite.

-Standing on you can also say that they want to play with you.
+Standing on, you can also say that they want to play with you.
 You have to understand from their wagging tail and gaze.

-Useful Tips For Your Standing Dog
+Valuable Tips For Your Standing Dog

-The majority of the explanations your dog stands on you are not grounds for arrest.
+Most of the explanations your dog stands on you are not grounds for arrest.
 Still, if the behavior gets bothersome, there seem to be actions you may do to reduce it.
 They are as follows:

 - Keep a regularity and mealtime timetable to help your dog cope with its anxiousness.

 - Keep an eye out for changes in your pet’s personality and temperament.

 - Lastly, make sure you give your dog the activity and time.
 It requires pretty less daily.

 - Give your dog love and caresses if it seeks attention.
 Admittedly, the most acceptable present we can give our dogs is love and acknowledgement.